Utkarsh1504/DSA-Java/lessons/io-conditionals.md

     }
 ```
 Above is the basic syntax of switch statements.
 This is how it works:
-- The switch expression is evaluated `once`.
+- The switch expression is only evaluated `once`.
-- The value of the expression is `compared` with the values of each case.
+- The value of the expression is `compared` with the values of each case value.
-- If there is a `match`, the associated block of code is executed.
+- If there is a `match`, ie. the case value and the switch expression are same, the associated block of code with the case value is executed.
-- The `break` and `default` keywords are optional.
+- The `break` and `default` keywords are optional and will be explained ahead.

 Now, let us see a diagramtic workflow of the Java Switch statement for a better understanding.